-When BSAC created its own Nitrox Training programme in 1995 the authors of these manuals and courses recommended a maximum PO2 (Partial Pressure of Oxygen) of 1.4 bar.
-This was decided upon from information known about the safe levels of oxygen to ensure the diver is kept well away from oxygen toxicity.
-Now nearly 20 years on it can be seen that this recommendation was a good one as there are no reports of oxygen toxicity problems in BSAC recreational or technical diving.
+When BSAC created its Nitrox Training programme in 1995 the authors of these manuals and courses recommended a maximum PO2 (Partial Pressure of Oxygen) of 1.4 bar.
+This was from information known about the safe levels of oxygen to ensure the diver is kept well away from oxygen toxicity.

 Partial pressure of oxygen

-The PO2 of 1.4 bar is also recommended by other training agencies including the other technical agencies.
-The American training agencies start with a maximum PO2 of 1.6 bar and recommend reducing it by set levels when diving in more extreme conditions such as cold water, long decompression stops and diver's higher work rate.
-In this way their recommendations could end up below that of 1.4 bar.
+The maximum PO2 limit of 1.4 bar is recommended by all other training agencies.
+Some agencies start with a maximum PO2 of 1.6 bar and recommend reducing it when diving in more extreme conditions such as cold water, long decompression stops and a diver's higher work rate.
+Their recommendations could end up below 1.4 bar.
 These training agencies have recognised the increased risk of a problem in these more difficult conditions.
-The BSAC took the initial view that our divers were being trained and diving in northern European waters and that they face these harsher conditions most of the time in comparison to those diving in the waters of Florida.
+BSAC took the initial view that our divers were being trained and diving in northern European waters and they face these harsher conditions most of the time in comparison to those diving abroad.

-The other technical agencies also reduce the maximum PO2 recommendation the more advanced, or more technical, the diving qualification becomes.
+Other technical agencies reduce the maximum PO2 recommendation the more advanced, or more technical, the diving qualification becomes.
 For example, once Trimix is used, all agencies recommend a maximum PO2 of 1.4 bar for the bottom gas.

 The recommendation for using Nitrox 80 as a decompression gas was not in opposition to using 100% oxygen but more to take advantage of the increased safety of using a weaker Nitrox mix as a decompression gas.
-This weaker mix of Nitrox 80 can be used safely at deeper depths, which allows for a faster and therefore shorter decompression schedule.
-If comparative schedules are run on any decompression software the enhancement of the off gassing phase will be clearly identified.
+When decompressing in challenging conditions, maintaining an accurate depth so as not to descend below the maximum operating depth of 100% oxygen can be difficult, for example in a large swell.

 BSAC statement on the use and purchase of 100% oxygen